 What qualifies a person to be a “Son of Perdition”?

-Because of their disobedience, these spirits ended up not receiving bodies, which is necessary for a spirit to progress to mortality and be qualified for one of the three kingdoms of glory.
+Because of their disobedience, these spirits ended up not receiving bodies, a necessary ingredient to progress to mortality and be qualified for one of the three kingdoms of glory.
 Twelfth President Spencer W. Kimball wrote,

 Those who followed Lucifer in his rebellion in the premortal life and those who in mortality sin against the Holy Ghost are sons of perdition.
 The ex-mortal sons of perdition will be resurrected, as will everyone else; but they will finally suffer the second death, the spiritual death, for “they are cut off again as to things pertaining to righteousness.”
 (Hel.
 14:18.)
 (The Miracle of Forgiveness, p.
 125).

-While many Latter-day Saints bristle at the doctrine of hell (i.e., “How could a loving God send His children to such a place?”), they may have not considered the fact that these spirits never had the chance to have a physical body because of their wrong choice in the preexistence.
+While many Latter-day Saints bristle at the doctrine of hell (i.e., “How could a loving God send His children to such a place?”), they may have not considered the fact that these spirits were never given the chance to have a physical body because of the wrong choice they made in the preexistence.
 Just one sin.
 Just one rebellion.
-When I bring this up to some Latter-day Saints, I get defensive arguments., “Well, they chose wrong,” one told me.
-Another said, “They deserve what they get.”
+When I bring this issue up with some Latter-day Saints, I sometimes get defensive arguments.
+“They knew better but still chose wrong,” one told me.
+“So get what they deserve.”
 Yet how many sins and wrong choices has every human–including me and you–made?
-If God would send some of His spirit children to spirit prison, why is it impossible for Him to send His creation to hell?
+So why don’t we get outer darkness too?

-The second possible “son of perdition” are mortals.
-Let’s break these humans into two categories: 1) Never been Mormons; 2) Is or once was a Mormon.
+The second possible “sons of perdition” are mortals.
+To look closer at this possibility, let’s break humans into two categories: 1) Those who have never been Mormon; 2) Those who are or once were Mormon.

-For the first possibility, it is impossible for those who never joined the LDS Church to become sons of perdition.
-Hence, the very worse lot in their life will be the telestial kingdom.
+It is impossible for those who never joined Mormonism to become sons of perdition.
+Hence, the very worse lot in their lives will be the telestial kingdom.
 (To see the differences between the three kingdoms of glory, click here.)
 Smith told a general conference audience:

 I think I am safe in saying that no man can become a Son of Perdition until he has known the light.
 Those who have never received the light are not to become Sons of Perdition.
 (Conference Reports, October 1958, p.
 21. Ellipsis mine).